makerdao/plunger/README.md

 ### Pending transactions discovery

-The `--source` argument has to be used to specify how _plunger_ should discover pending transactions.
-Currently it can either query _etherscan.io_ (`--source etherscan`) or look for them in the Parity transaction queue (`--source parity_txqueue`).
+_Plunger_ discovers pending transactions by looking for them in the Parity transaction queue.
 Bear in mind that it is a custom _Parity_ RPC endpoint and so this latter method will not work with _geth_.

-Both discovery methods can be used at the same time (`--source etherscan,parity_txqueue`).

-The _etherscan.io_ integration works by scraping their website as the API exposed by them does not give access to pending transactions.

 ## Testing